 This is what the women and men at the Women’s Brain Project are doing since its inception and we will not rest until the sex and gender gap existing in medicine and medical practice will become history.

 The vision of WBP is to create a “Sex and Gender Precision Research Institute.”
 Your support is extremely important to us.
-Please use our dedicated IBAN number to donate to the Women’s Brain Project.
+Please donate to the Women’s Brain Project.
 Every penny you give goes towards our ground-breaking work.